Barsha100/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub flow Hello World!
-This is my  GitHub repository
+This repository is for practicing the GitHub flow.
+This is my  GitHub repository.